KingT5M/ROOMORAA/README.md

-# Roomora
+# ROOMORAA
-Roomora - Hotel Room Booking App
+ROOMORAA - Hotel Room Booking App
-Roomora is a simple and intuitive mobile application designed for Android, allowing users to seamlessly book hotel rooms.
+ROOMORAA is a simple and intuitive mobile application designed for Android, allowing users to seamlessly book hotel rooms.
 This app offers a straightforward interface to input booking details like guest name, check-in, and check-out dates, and navigate through a booking confirmation page.

 Features
 User-friendly Interface: Clean, simple design for easy navigation.